Communities

 Presentations

 Presentations are a great way to introduce the principles and values of Restorative Justice—and to answer the essential question, “What is Restorative Justice?”
 Restorative Justice is a relationship-centered approach that focuses on repairing harm, strengthening community, and supporting accountability through dialogue rather than punishment.
 We offer one-hour, 90-minute, and two-hour presentations, available in person or virtual, to help inform and build buy-in with stakeholders, introduce a pilot program to potential early adopters, or educate community members and anyone interested in learning more.
-Our presentations are interactive, engaging, and designed to meet the unique needs of your school or organization.
+Our presentations are interactive, engaging, and designed to meet the unique needs of your group or organization.

 Circle Facilitation